korewireless/OmniCore-C-Device-SDK/doc/user_guide.md

 #### Sample usage

 Visit the `examples/` directory for an sample implementation of a scheduled callback.
-The sample connects to Cloud IoT Core, schedules a callback to `delayed_publish()`, and then publishes a message every five seconds.
+The sample connects to OmniCore, schedules a callback to `delayed_publish()`, and then publishes a message every five seconds.

 ## Additional resources